 "Seizure frequency and intensity have been reduced by more than 75 percent," said Ahmed.

 Colson said her son's goal is to get off the remaining seizure medications.
-One has already been removed from his treatment plan.
+One already has been removed from his treatment plan.